biagiomattialarosa/biagiomattialarosa.github.io/index.md

 I am a PhD student under the supervision of <a href="http://robertocapobianco.com/">Prof. Roberto Capobianco</a> in <a href="http://labrococo.dis.uniroma1.it/">Ro.Co.Co.
 Lab</a> at <a href="https://www.dis.uniroma1.it/en">Department of Computer, Control, and Management Engineering "Antonio Ruberti"</a> of <a href="https://www.uniroma1.it/">Sapienza University</a>.
 Currently, I am a member of <a href="https://krlgroup.github.io/"> Knowledge, Reasoning and Learning research group </a>.

-I am a continuous learner that loves learning new concepts, also from domains and fields different from mine - psychology, astronomy and neuroscience.
+I am a continuous learner looking for new concepts, also from domains and fields different from mine - psychology, astronomy and neuroscience.
 <br><br>
-My area of interest is eXplainable Artifificial Intelligence (XAI); in particular I am most interested in research that explains the behavior of black box models (e.g. Deep Neural Networks) combining tools from different areas of Machine Learning.
+My area of interest is eXplainable Artificial Intelligence (XAI); in particular I am most interested in research that explains the behavior of black box models (e.g. Deep Neural Networks) combining tools from different areas of Machine Learning.
 I am deeply interested on the connection between memory, learning process and interpretability from both computational and cognitive perspectives.
 ![Image of a black box behavior](../files/images/blackbox.jpg)
 <br>
-My latest works focus on explainability for the Memory Augmented Neural Networks and commonsense reasoning.
+My latest works focus on explainability for the Memory Augmented Neural Networks, commonsense reasoning.
 <br><br>

 I have a background in computer science and Artificial Intelligence, having a M. Sc. degree in "Artificial Intelligence and Robotics" and a B. Sc. in "Computer Science", both from the Sapienza University.<br>